tonywong94/idl_mommaps/README.md

 The main program to run is [*makemom.pro*](https://github.com/tonywong94/idl_mommaps/blob/master/makemom.pro).
 Input parameters are summarized in the header of that program.

+As of 2020, this package is no longer being developed - please switch to the [python version](https://github.com/tonywong94/maskmoment) instead.

 Contributions from Tony Wong, Rui Xue, Annie Hughes, and Erik Rosolowsky.

 * v1 - 27may2015 - initial release, still cleaning up documentation.